chainlynx/google-cloud-centos-workstation/Creating-Centos7-Instance-GCP.md

         - Select the **Networking** tab.
         - Add a **Network tag**.
             - Example: ***vnc-server***
+            - Note: We we use this tag to enable VNC access to the instance through the GCP firewall
         - Leave the **default** network interface.
         - (Optionally) You can change this network interface to use a custom interface.